 Full financial assistance will be offered to each admitted student in the Ph.D. program in the form of a research assistantship, where the student must work as a research assistant for assigned faculty members.
+JGSB PhD students are not allowed to work as research or teaching assistants beyond the 20 hours per week required to earn their stipend and tuition waiver.
 The financial assistance is merit-based and is contingent on continued satisfactory progress (which includes prior satisfactory performance as a research assistant).